AnonymousPlanet/thgtoa/guide.md

 For these reasons, I strongly recommend the VPN over Tor solution.

-This multi-layered approach should greatly reduce the odds of the your adversaries being able to de-anonymize you easily.
+This multi-layered approach should greatly reduce the odds of your adversaries being able to de-anonymize you easily.

 You might be wondering: Well what about using Tor over VPN instead of VPN over Tor?
 Well this is not recommended because: